-When the game transposes into the ending and queens are off the board, people often tend to lose concentration, due to lack of checkmating attacks.
+Irregular Exchanges: When the game transposes into the ending and queens are off the board, people often tend to lose concentration, due to a lack of checkmating attacks.
 However, it’s especially in the endgame when extreme precision is required.
 If you make a mistake in the middlegame, you still have time to fix it.
 In the endgame every decision you make is crucial, and a single bad decision can ruin your chances for a win.
-Simplifying the position is often an effective way to convert material or positional advantage.
-An outcome of the game greatly depends on player’s understanding of whether he should exchange off or keep the tension.
+Simplifying the position is often an effective way to convert the material or positional advantage.
+The outcome of a game greatly depends on the player’s understanding of whether he should exchange off or keep the tension.

 There is a number of books and articles covering typical ideas about trading pieces.
 In this article, I’d like to cover the other side of this issue – the untypical exchanges.
 To become a truly strong player, you need to be aware not just of the standard ideas but also of the creative and irregular ones.